nemper/ai-chatbots/old-custom-lib/README.md

 # Positive custom functions

 Welcome to the Positive custom function Toolkit!
-This repository contains a collection of custom classes and functions designed to streamline and simplify the process for OpenAI LangChain and Streamlit.
+This repository contains a collection of custom classes and functions designed to streamline and simplify the process for OpenAI, LangChain and Streamlit.

 ## Overview

 This toolkit includes several Python scripts, each serving a specific purpose in the fine-tuning workflow.
 Below is an overview of the key components.
 Streamlit is a powerful tool for creating interactive web applications with minimal effort.
 However, as your applications grow in complexity, you may need additional functionality and customization.
 This script serves as a utility library for enhancing your Streamlit projects.

-Here's a description of each function and class in the provided code:
+## Here's a description of each function and class in the provided code for myfunc.mojafunkcija:

 1. **show_logo()** :
    - Displays an image in the Streamlit sidebar.
 It fetches the image from a specified URL and sets its width to 150 pixels.